 By 1989, the early-'70s lineup of Johnston, Simmons, Hartman, Porter, and Hossack, augmented by percussionist and former Doobies roadie Bobby LaKind, had signed a contract with Capitol Records.
 Their reunion album, Cycles, went gold upon its summer release in 1989, spawning the Top Ten hit "The Doctor."
 Brotherhood followed two years later, but it failed to generate much interest.
 For the remainder of the '90s, the group toured the U.S., playing the oldies circuit and '70s revival concerts.
 By 1995, McDonald had joined the group again, and the following year saw the release of Rockin' Down the Highway.
 But the lineup had once again shifted by the turn of the new millennium.
 In 2000, the band -- Hossack, Johnston, Knudsen, McFee, and Simmons -- issued Sibling Rivalry, which featured touring members Guy Allison on keyboards, Marc Russo on saxophone, and Skylark on bass.
 The late-'70s incarnation of the band -- Simmons, Johnston, McFee, and Hossack (with Michael McDonald guesting on one track) -- reunited once again to put out World Gone Crazy in 2010.
 The band-assisted documentary Let the Music Play: The Story of the Doobie Brothers followed in 2012, the same year Hossack died of cancer.

-In early 2014, the Doobie Brothers announced they were returning to the studio for an album of their greatest hits, recorded with star country singers including Toby Keith, Brad Paisley, Zac Brown, Sara Evans, and Chris Young, among others.
-On board for the project were Simmons, Johnston, and McFee, plus Michael McDonald as well. ~ Stephen Thomas Erlewine
+In early 2014, the Doobie Brothers -- this time featuring McDonald, Johnston, Simmons, and McFee -- announced they were returning to the studio to record an album filled with country versions of their greatest hits, featuring such Nashville stars as Toby Keith, Brad Paisley, Zac Brown, Sara Evans, and Chris Young.
+Called Southbound, the album appeared in November. ~ Stephen Thomas Erlewine